squinkylabs/SquinkyVCV/docs/keymap.md

 **n**: sets the end point of the sequence to the current cursor time.
 Time is always quantized to the grid, even if snap to grid is off.

+**l**: Loops a range of bars from the track.
+Loop range is the bars that are on screen.
+May be turned on and off while playing.
+Moving the "viewport" to a different range of bars will change the loop range, even if you are playing when you do it.

 ## Moving around

 **cursor keypad**: moves cursor in two dimensions.
 Up and down by semitone, left and right by one grid unit.